-4H LIVESTOCK will be in the barns to view from Wednesday evening until sale time on Saturday at 4:30 pm.
-Livestock will check out following the sale, so be sure to take a look at the 4H'ers exhibits on Wednesday, Thursday or Friday!
+4H LIVESTOCK will be in the barns to view from Thursday morning through Saturday evening.
+Livestock will be picked up Sunday morning so be sure to take a look at the 4H'ers exhibits on Thursday, Friday, and Saturday!

-4-H Awards Presentations begin at 2:00 pm., which will not allow for viewing of the building exhibits after 1:00 pm that afternoon.
+4-H Awards Presentations begin at 3:00 pm, which will not allow for viewing of the building exhibits after 1:00 pm that afternoon.